 "Well?"

-"But I don’t do this kind of stuff, Captain.
+"But I dont do this kind of stuff, Captain.
 This is out of my bailiwick."

-He nodded and leaned back in his chair. "‘Be Strong,’" he said.
+He nodded and leaned back in his chair.
+"Be Strong," he said.

 "Hmm?"

 He grinned, the Charismatron® suddenly retrieved from the attic and humming on all crystals.
 "This conversation reminds me of a poem I loved when I was a kid.
-I bet it’s three hundred years old.
+I bet its three hundred years old.
 As quaint as hell.
 Be Strong.
 I liked it so much, I memorized it."

 "Recite it for me," she said, genuinely interested.

 He leaned back further in his chair and looked at the ceiling.
 "Give me a second," he said, frowning, obviously trying to remember.
 He glanced back at her and pointed a finger.
-"And promise me you won’t ask about my religious convictions when I’m done."
+"And promise me you wont ask about my religious convictions when Im done."

 She solemnly lifted a palm.
 "I promise."